Go to content

 I was responsible for user research, wireframing, copywriting, and development.
 Rickard focused on graphic design together with lead guitarist Dregen.
 Lead singer Nicke Borg helped out writing content.

-Note: I haven’t done any new design work on the website since 2015.
+Note: I haven’t done any work on the website since 2015.
+The band is once again on a break.

 About the band